apache/trafficcontrol/docs/source/api/stats_summary.rst

 Summary Stats
 """""""""""""

-:cdnName:             CDN name summary stat was taken for
+:cdnName:             The CDN name for which the summary stat was taken for
-:deliveryServiceName: :term:`Delivery Service` name summary stat was taken for
+:deliveryServiceName: The :term:`Delivery Service` display name for which the summary stat was taken for

+	.. note:: If the ``deliveryServiceName`` is equal to ``all`` it represents summary_stats across all delivery services within the given CDN

 :statName:            Stat name summary stat represents
 :statValue:           Summary stat value
-:summaryTime:         Timestamp of summary, in :rfc:`3339` format
+:summaryTime:         Timestamp of summary, in an ISO-like format
-:statDate:            Date stat was taken
+:statDate:            Date stat was taken, in :rfc:`3339` format

 .. code-block:: http
 	:caption: Response Example